 We also run guided visits and events to places of historical, cultural or ecological interest.
 Most of these take place in the North York Moors, but sometimes they're to places relevant to the Moors.
 We do hope you'll join us!

-Please come dressed and equipped to suit the prevailing weather conditions.
-There's a limit of 20 people per walk (for insurance reasons), so please let the walk leaders know if you plan to attend.
+Please come dressed and equipped to suit the weather conditions.
+There's a limit of 20 people per walk (for insurance reasons), so please let us know if you plan to attend.
 (NB.
 The walks are mainly for NYMA members, but others are welcome too!)